File Integrity Monitoring (FIM) Software Buyer's Guide

 When IT deploys a system/component into its technology infrastructure, it typically does so with the knowledge that the component is initially configured appropriately.
 A FIM solution captures the known good state of the entire system’s IT configuration settings when it is deployed — or when it has been configured with recommended settings — and uses this state as a baseline configuration against which the solution can compare a later configuration.
 Many times this configuration state is referred to as a golden, compliance, or configuration baseline.
 A baseline-to-current-configuration comparison lets the solution immediately and automatically detect discrepancies caused by change.

-Tripwire File Integrity and Change Detection Software
+Tripwire Integrity and Compliance Monitoring Software

 Given the rapid deployment of virtual machines, an ideal file integrity monitoring solution would also include in the baseline the configurations of virtual environment elements.
 These elements include the physical server, hypervisor, each guest OS, and all applications and databases running on a guest OS.